 - Operating or occupying a moving motor vehicle without wearing a seatbelt.

 - Using a cell phone while driving on campus.

 - Failure to stop for a pedestrian.

 Campus Safety officers are authorized to issue citations for violations or turn incidents over to local law enforcement.
 Violations may be appealed within 10 days by completing the Violation Appeal Form.

-*Receiving more than three citations may result in the loss of driving privileges and/or campus community service hours.
+*Receiving more than three citations may result in losing driving privileges and/or campus community service hours.